securityfirst/tent-content/contents_en/operations/sexual-assault/expert/legal-action.md

 *  That interviews are conducted in a language that the victim understands;
 *  That the appropriate documentation and assistance are provided.

-It may help for the supporter to stress their an official capacity if they are attached to an organisation.
+It may help for the supporter to stress their official capacity if they are attached to an organisation.

 *Intervene if the victim’s rights and dignity are not respected.*